 The ABCB Standard that sets out the NatHERS split heating and cooling load limits will be updated in NCC 2022, to reflect the changes to NatHERS climate files and the associated changes to star bands.
 These updates mean the amount of energy corresponding to each star band is changing, so the accepted split of that energy into heating and cooling limits must also be adjusted.

-The split loads will be updated using the same principle, whereby they will exclude the worst 5% of houses, based on historical data recorded in the Australian Housing Data portal.
+The split loads will be updated using the same principle, whereby they will exclude the worst 5% of heating loads and the worst 5% of cooling loads, extrapolated from historical data recorded in the Australian Housing Data portal.

 NatHERS In Home assessments and the National Scorecard tool can be used in all Australian climate zones.